rhalbersma/bit_set/README.md

 3. For ordered sets, there is a further design choice whether to optimize for **dense** sets or for **sparse** sets.
 Dense sets require a single bit per **potential** element, whereas sparse sets require a single `int` per **actual** element.
 For 32-bit integers, if less (more) than 1 in 32 elements (3.125%) are actually present in a set, a dense representation will be less (more) compact than a sparse representation.
 4. Only `boost::dynamic_bitset` allows storage configuration through its `Block` template parameter (defaulted to `unsigned long`).

-## A reimagined `bitset` landscape
+## A reimagined `bit` landscape

-The aforementioned issues with the current `bitset` landscape can be resolved by implementing a single-purpose container for each of the four quadrants in the design space.
+The aforementioned issues with the current `bit` landscape can be resolved by implementing a single-purpose container for each of the four quadrants in the design space.

 |                          | fixed-size                                   | variable-size                             |
 | :--------------------    | :---------                                   | :------------                             |